Open-Up/openup02_02/english/goals_questions.md

 Students should be able to :

 - Read and understand the article
 - Expose author point of view
 - After preparation present the article during 3 minutes

 Note : They might use he provided questions to help them in these steps.

-This exercice will :
+This exercise will :

 - make them read news papers
 - make them summarize opinions
 - let them speak about a society topic
 - make students aware of occidental burning news topics

 ## Questions